nate-norton/stat386-projects/_posts/2022-10-20-spotify-api-scraping.md

 ---
 layout: post
-title:  "Using Spotify's API and Spotipy to create a dataset of '1000 of the Greatests Hits Ever'"
+title:  "Using Spotify's API to create a dataset of '1000 of the Greatests Hits Ever'"
 date:   2022-10-20
 author: Nate Norton
 description: This is a cool project.